laidav/ng-mix/README.md

 <b>Angular Lifecycle Hooks</b><a name="lifecycle-hooks"></a>

-- When implementing an Angular lifecycle hook method on the mixin or component using mixin(s), <b>always call super.[ lifecycle method]</b> when mixins are used to ensure the lifecycle methods for all mixins are invoked.
+- When implementing an Angular lifecycle hook method on a mixin or component using mixin(s), <b>always call super.[ lifecycle method]</b> when mixins are used to ensure the lifecycle methods for all mixins are invoked.

 	```typescript
 	//sample.mixin.ts